What Makes Your Property Value Increase? 12 Key Factors to Watch

 You’ve heard that location is the biggest factor in home value.
 But what does this mean?

 According to Benson, a home (the physical thing we live in) doesn’t actually appreciate in value.
 In fact, the physical characteristics of a home tend to depreciate as they age.
 It’s the underlying property (the land your home sits on) that is actually what’s gaining value.
 This is why location is key.
-And there are a number of things that impact whether the location is helping or hurting property values.
+And there are a number of things that affect whether the location is helping or hurting property values.

 Community improvement